rburmorrison/go-argue/README.md

 ```
 [user@localhost Desktop]$ yourbinary --help
 yourbinary x.x.x
-This is a test of the arugment package.
+This is a test of the argument package.

 Usage: yourbinary [--test] COMMAND